jebent521/SFE-204-Lunar-Lander-Simulation/docs/git_practices.md

 commits being added to main - squashing combines everything into one, and makes the git blame easier to read.
 Rebasing is more complex than a merge or squash, but may be clearer to read than a squash for extremely large PRs.
+This is most easily done via GitHub.

 ## I'll walk you through a basic example: